apple/swift-migration-guide/Guide.docc/RuntimeBehavior.md

 ```

 This code is structurally guaranteed to execute the prints in the expected "1, 2, 3"
 order, because the caller is a single task.
-Things

 Dispatch queues offered the common `queue.async { ... }` way to kick off some
 asynchronous work without waiting for its result.
 In dispatch, if one were to